Charlesberg22/sit-stand-timer/README.md

 ### Background ###

-I made this app as my first experience with programming, after completing CS50 (this will be used as a the final project for it) and the Android Basics with Compose course.
+I made this app as my first real program, after completing CS50 (this will be used as a the final project for it) and the Android Basics with Compose course.

 There are undoubtedly some shortcomings, but it was made mostly as a learning experience and because I wanted to use the app myself.
 If you find said shortcomings, feel free to let me know.